Frank E. Boston

-Frank Erdman Boston (March 10, 1890 – February 8, 1960) was an American physician in Philadelphia and Lansdale, Pennsylvania.
+Frank Erdman Boston (March 10, 1890 – February 8, 1960) was an American physician.
 He served in World War I (as a part of the Medical Reserve Corps) in the 317th Infantry.
 He served in France with the rank captain and ended his military service as a major.
 After the war, he worked in Philadelphia and then moved to Lansdale, Pennsylvania, founding an ambulance corps and the North Penn Hospital (1954).